-A heads up to listen for this song in any woodlot but esp. ones that are dank and have dense tangles and a coniferous element (aka: Stony Swamp NCC trails).
+A heads up to keep an ear out for this song in any woodlot, but especially ones that are dank and have dense tangles and a coniferous element (aka Stony Swamp NCC trails).
 This species’ song is loud and piercing (similar to a Northern Waterthrush in that regard).
-Like other passage warblers, they are known to sing while they forage so knowing their song is key.
-The nice part: late afternoons – early evening (after work hours) are as good as any for searching for this highly-prized species.
+Like other passage warblers, this species sings while it forages, so the ability to recognize their song is vital.
+The exciting part is that late afternoons through to the early evening (after work hours) are as good as any for searching for this highly-prized species.
 For example, I am heading out around 6:00 PM today in search of one!

 Migration window in spring here in Ottawa is typically May 24-31.